folio-org/kitfox-github/.github/actions/get-update-config/README.md

 ### Repository Structure

 - **Configuration file**: Must be valid YAML format
-- **Branch references**: Release branches should exist in the repository
+- **Branch references**: Update branches should exist in the repository
 - **File location**: Configuration file must be accessible at the specified path

 ## Troubleshooting